benefits of vitamin a

 Remember how your parents told you carrots would keep your eyes healthy?
 That's because they are a source of vitamin A, specifically beta-carotene.
 Vitamin A maintains eyesight, especially as you age.

 Vitamin A can help make rhodopsin, a photopigment found in your eyes that allows you to see in the dark.
 Without vitamin A, you can't make rhodopsin.
-If deficiency gets bad enough, you can develop a condition called night blindness.
+If deficiency gets bad enough, you can develop a condition called night blindness2.

 Vitamin A is also a potential factor in age-related macular degeneration (AMD).
 AMD is one of the most common reasons people lose eyesight as they get older.
-The reason people end up with AMD is not entirely understood, but it is likely related to hereditary and environmental factors, including oxidative stress (damage from rogue oxygen atoms).
+The reason people end up with AMD is not entirely understood, but it is likely related to hereditary and environmental factors, including oxidative stress3 (damage from rogue oxygen atoms).

-Luckily, in combo with other eye-supporting nutrients like zinc, copper, and antioxidants, vitamin A could help slow down vision loss for people at risk for AMD.
+Luckily, in combo with other eye-supporting nutrients like zinc, copper, and antioxidants, vitamin A could help slow down vision loss4 for people at risk for AMD.
 Essentially, vitamin A is necessary if you want to help maintain healthy eyes as you get older.

 2. Aids in Immune System